UPDATE REGARDING THE ISSUE OF FIT NOTES

 Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.
 This partnership philosophy extends even further and our active patient group exists to make sure that patient needs and the practice offering are always heading in the same direction.

 Several parking spaces are reserved for disabled persons in our main car park.
 Ramps for wheelchairs of disabled patients are sited at the main entrance.
 All consulting rooms and disabled toilets are designed to allow easy wheelchair access.
 Wolvey Surgery has been modified to comply with Disability requirements.
+Our premises at Burbage and at Wolvey are now covered by CCTV internally and externally for the safety of our patients and staff.
+Please see our Code of Practice below:

 Accessible Information Form